- About Hall Mercer

 - Support Our Work

 Alison Nalle has been a facilitator at the Child and Parent Center since 2005.
 She graduated from the University of Vermont with a B.A. in Political Science and Psychology.
 She continued her education at Bryn Mawr College where she earned a Masters from the Graduate School of Social work and Social Research.
 Alison has worked at The Crefeld School with Adolescents and at Martin Luther King High School with pregnant and parenting teens.
-She is a parent of three children ages 11 to 18.
+She is a parent of three children.

 Alison is interested in supporting families as they undertake the important job of raising children in a complex world.
 Through discussions designed to provide a better understanding of child development, Alison hopes to encourage parents to develop their road map for effective parenting.